day8/re-frame/README.md

 ```
 app-db -->  components --> hiccup
 ```

+We want our `components` to recieve a stream of updates from the `app-db`.

 Subscriptions enable the reactive flow of data from `app-db` to the components.

 (subscribe [:pods]